redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

 4. <strong>Wait for the virtual machine test migration to complete</strong>

-   * Ensure that the virtual machine test migration has completed from Step 3
+   * Ensure that the virtual machine test migration has completed from Step 3 <strong>IMPORTANT</strong>
    * Determine the IP address of the newly tested virtual machine by visiting the "Target" tab in the CloudEndure console

 <hr>

 5. <strong>Verify that the NodeJS application is running in the virtual machine you migrated to Azure</strong>

-   * Verify that the NodeJS application is still available on the migrated host and contains all of the data you've published to it.
+   * Verify that the NodeJS application is still available on the migrated host which now exists in Azure and contains all of the data you've published to it.
 Visit ```http://<MIGRATED-IP-ADDRESS>```

       ![Populate Migrated NodeJS MongoDB](./images/app-front-end-migrated.png)